rosneuro/rosneuro_filters_car/README.md

-# ROSNeuro CAR filter
+# ROS-Neuro CAR filter

-This ROSNeuro filter plugin implements a Common Average Reference filter to remove the average component from all data channels.
+This ROS-Neuro filter plugin implements a Common Average Reference filter to remove the average component from all data channels.

 ## Algorithm:
 The filter applies the Common Average Reference to the data.
 For each provided sample, it substracts the mean value computed across all the channel.